softwarebyze/next-shad/README.md

 # next-shad

-A Next.js 13 template for building apps with Radix UI and Tailwind CSS.
+Wanted to try two things, Next.js and shadcn-ui.

 ## How it was created